flatironinstitute/sciware/30_CCQ/main.md

 # nanobind

 Calling C++ from Python

 https://github.com/wjakob/nanobind

+# Julia

+Matt Fishman (CCQ)

 ## nanobind
 - Library to create Python bindings to C++ code (and vice versa)
-- Successor to pybind11: near-identical syntax (same creator) but produces more efficient code
+- Successor to pybind11: near-identical syntax (same creator) but produces more efficient bindings
 - Works with C++17 and newer (can use pybind11 for C++11)
 - Seamless integration with modern Python build backends
 - NumPy-aware